Monday Morning Assemblies

 Brookstone encourages field trips for its students, as we view out-of-school experiences as an important component of the complete school program.
 The purpose of our field trips are to enhance the curriculum by taking students to locations that will increase their appreciation of history, science, the arts, or other subjects of significance.

-At Brookstone, we have a dress code that requires navy blue pants/shorts for boys and navy blue skirts/pants/shorts for girls.
-Boys and girls are required to wear white shirts/blouses with collars.
-In the winter, students may wear a navy fleece provided by the school.
+In the Lower School (grades K-4), we have a dress code that allows white and/or light blue collared shirts and navy blue pants/shorts for boys and and white/light blue collared shirts/blouses and navy blue skirts/pants/shorts for girls.
+In the Middle School (grades 5-8), the colors are navy/light blue for shirts/blouses and khaki for shorts/pants/skirts.
+In the winter, students may wear a Brookstone hoodie or a navy fleece purchased through the school.
 White or dark athletic shoes or dark colored casual shoes are permitted (No sandals or rollers).

 Give your child a top-notch,